-Intuition, we all have that inner voice that tells us; “Hey Something isn’t right here.”
+Intuition.
+We all have that inner voice that tells us: “Hey, something isn’t right here.”
 But do we listen to that voice?
 If you’re like me and I’m willing to wager, like me, you simply ignore it.
 If this is the case, how is it working for you?
-Has taken the; “ignore it and it will go away” approach ever worked for you?
+Has taken the “Ignore it and it will go away” approach ever worked for you?

-Of course, I can’t answer these questions for you, nonetheless, they are worth exploring to see if brushing them aside is helping you in your life’s journey or hindering it.
-I can tell ya that ignoring the most troubling and challenging moments in my life; moments that sparked an intuitive four-alarm fire in my head have in essence, burned my life down around me.
+Of course, I can’t answer these questions for you; nonetheless, they are worth exploring to see if brushing them aside is helping you in your life’s journey or hindering it.
+I can tell ya that ignoring the most troubling and challenging moments in my life, moments that sparked an intuitive four-alarm fire in my head have in essence burned my life down around me.

-I knew that I was a jet in full mayday, moments from hitting the ground and exploding on impact
+I knew that I was a jet in full mayday, moments from hitting the ground and exploding on impact.

-Firstly, Ignoring the way I am wired was a bad move.
+Firstly, ignoring the way I am wired was a bad move.
 Being more on the sensitive, empathic side of the human spectrum, I don’t excel in all things death and destruction.
 And, what did I devote my life to?
 Professions of unrelenting death and destruction.
-To be fair, when I was a young man, nineteen, twenty, I hadn’t clue what all this was, what it meant or what impact it would have later on my life.
+To be fair, when I was a young man, nineteen, twenty, I hadn’t a clue what all this was, what it meant or what impact it would have later on my life.

 Like what you are reading?
 Try Back On the Saddle Again.

 But, as the old saying goes, when you know better, you do better, right?
 Wrong!
-As the years went by, a lot of years, my intuitive voice got louder and louder; I pushed and down further and further. amazingly, I continued ignoring it; well after I had gotten to know who I was as a person.
+As the years went by, a lot of years, my intuitive voice got louder and louder.
+I pushed and down further and further.
+Amazingly, I continued ignoring it – well after I had gotten to know who I was as a person.

 Turns out, that being empathic and fine-tuned to the needs and pains of others is like fire.
-While in stark contrast, the emergency services and long-term care profession are like water; they simply don’t mix.
+While in stark contrast, the emergency services and long-term care profession are like water, they simply don’t mix.
 Although it may seem counter-intuitive to be wired to help and have a helping profession destroy you, I can assure you, it can and it does.
-It all dependant on the way one is wired and the helping profession they choose.
+It all depends on the way one is wired and the helping profession they choose.

 “We are being invaded by PTSD!”

-However, is it blind stupidity that makes us plug our ears and yell lalalala when our intuitive voice starts yelling danger?
+However, is it blind stupidity that makes us plug our ears and yell “lalalala!” when our intuitive voice starts yelling danger?
 Of course not.
-For me, there was the very real need to work to pay the bills; so I thought I might as well continue to work in a profession where I was helping others.
+For me, there was the very real need to work to pay the bills, so I thought I might as well continue to work in a profession where I was helping others.
 This may have made rational sense to me, but internally, I knew that I was a jet in a full mayday, moments from hitting the ground and exploding on impact.

 The rise of mental illness

-While I was going nuclear inside, the whole time that inner voice was running around saying; “We are being invaded by PTSD!”
+While I was going nuclear inside, the whole time that inner voice was running around saying “We are being invaded by PTSD!”
 But, despite my own warnings, I plowed along.
 In retrospect, I really should have listened.

-So, what’s the take away here?
+So, what’s the takeaway here?
 Well, it’s ultimately about following your gut.
 Get to know what makes you tick and know that, if you choose to ignore your intuition, the consequences can be devastating.
 Moreover, your loved ones will bear the brunt too.
-As you ignore your accumulation of stress, you will become more and more tired and irritable; trust me, they will notice.
+As you ignore your accumulation of stress, you will become more and more tired and irritable.
+Trust me, they will notice.